ODC initiated the first multi-stakeholder dialogue on ESG in Cambodia

 Dr. Sokphea Young from Queen Mary University of London introduced ESG principles, explaining what ESG means, how it has been implemented worldwide, and whether it is applicable in Cambodia.
 He also emphasized the critical role of key stakeholders in enforcing ESG practices and encouraged engagement in the following panel discussions.

 The event featured two engaging panel discussions that brought together experts from various fields to share their insights and experiences and provided attendees with a well-rounded perspective on ESG practices in Cambodia, offering both theoretical insights and practical solutions to the challenges of implementing ESG strategies in the Cambodian context.
 The first panel tackled “Evolving concepts of ESG, legislation, and incentives in Cambodia,” diving into the current ESG landscape in the country.
 Panelists discussed policies, regulations, and incentives, offering a well-rounded view of the landscape.
 Dr. Sao Socheata from the Royal University of Law and Economics shared her academic perspective, while Mr. Samuel Schleipman of EuroCham Cambodia provided insights from the business sector.
-Mr. Mar Sophal from the NGO Forum in Cambodia gave the panel a civil society perspective.
+Mr. Mar Sophal from The NGO Forum on Cambodia gave the panel a civil society perspective.

 The second panel shifted the audience focus to “From ESG theory and reporting to practice and realization,” therefore concentrating on examples from daily life and advice for businesses that would want to incorporate ESG into their operations.
 Dr. Sreang Chheat, a researcher at the Cambodia Development Resource Institute (CDRI), gave research perspectives on governance and social inclusion, and Ms. Srey Nak of Sarana Law Firm offered practical perspectives on legal concerns.
 Dr. Kenneth Paul Charman of CamEd Business School added an educational role to the discussion.
 Mr. Veng Seanghai, ODC Managing Editor, moderated both topic discussions.
 He effectively steered the conversations, drawing out key insights from the panelists and ensuring a comprehensive exploration of these crucial topics.